Background Checks for Employment

 What Employers Look for in Background and Credit Checks

-Why do employers want to check your background or even your credit?
-It could be for one of several reasons.
+Why do employers want this information?
+It could be for several reasons.
 For instance, if government security clearances are required for the job you are interviewing for, an employment background check may be required.
 For positions involving accounting or financial responsibilities, credit reports can provide insight into how financially dependable you are.

 What is a Background Check?